-- When wearing the face-covering, you should avoid touching your face at all times
+- When wearing the face mask, you should avoid touching your face at all times

 - You should also follow other infection control safety measures when visiting our hospitals, including social distancing and regular hand washing.

-Whilst we ask visitors to wear face coverings in our hospitals for the protection of themselves, patients and our staff, we realise that not all people are able to tolerate wearing a mask.
-The following groups do not need to wear a face-covering when visiting our hospitals:
+Whilst we ask visitors to wear face masks in our hospitals for the protection of themselves, patients and our staff, we realise that not all people are able to tolerate wearing a mask.
+The following groups do not need to wear a face mask when visiting our hospitals:

 - Young children under the age of 3

 - Anyone with anatomical difficulties that would make wearing a face mask impossible or painful e.g. facial injuries